TheRealGabHas/SkyblockStats/README.md

 ### Logging

-To enabled request logging, the `enabled` value in the `config/settings.json` must be set to `true` as shown here:
+To enable request logging, the `enabled` value in the `config/settings.json` must be set to `true` as shown here:
 ```json
 {
   "hypixel-api-key": "00000000-0000-0000-0000-000000000000",